vnponce/trx-challenge/README.md

 - Fetch users from the provided API (https://jsonplaceholder.typicode.com/users)
 - List users
 - Filter users by name and email
-- Design align with the provided mockup
+- Design aligns with the provided mockup

 ## Improvements not requested 🔨
 - Clear filter button
-- Mobile first design
+- Mobile-first design
 - E2E tests with Cypress
 - Unit tests with Jest and Vue Testing Library